Terms of Service

 Many of our web pages currently meet the Section 508 accessibility standards.
 Furthermore, The North Carolina Department of Agriculture & Consumer Services continues to work on making all web pages accessible.

 If you have any comments or suggestions for improvement, please contact the webmaster at firstname.lastname@example.org.

 Adobe Acrobat PDF Files

 Many of the documents on the NCDA&CS website are in HTML or ASCII (plain text) formats.
 These formats are generally accessible to people who use screen readers.
-We also have a large number of documents in Adobe® Acrobat® Portable Document Format (PDF).
+We also have a number of documents in Adobe® Acrobat® Portable Document Format (PDF).

 PDF format is used to preserve the content and layout of our hard copy publications.
 Publications in PDF can only be viewed and printed using the Adobe Acrobat Reader™, version 4.0 or higher.
 You can download and get help using the Acrobat Reader at the Adobe Systems, Inc. site.
 The downloadable Acrobat Reader software is available at NO CHARGE from Adobe.

 People using screen-reading devices generally are unable to read documents directly in PDF format, unless they have an accessibility plug-in installed on their system along with the Adobe Acrobat Reader.
 This plug-in is available at NO CHARGE from Adobe.
 Adobe also has online tools that will convert PDF files to HTML on request.
 To get the plug-in and latest news about Adobe’s accessibility tools and services, visit the Access Adobe site.

 You can view our online publications that are in Microsoft PowerPoint® (.ppt) format if you have any version of PowerPoint installed on your computer.
 For those who don’t have the software, the Microsoft Corporation offers a FREE PowerPoint file viewer.
 You can download and get help using the PowerPoint viewer at the Microsoft Viewers site.